 The Audit Committee of the Municipality was established in terms of Section 166 of the Municipal Finance Management Act, Act 56 of 2003.
-The Audit Committee comprised of Five (05) members appointed for the period of three (03) years with effect from January 2016 to December 2018.
-The term of the Four (4) Audit Committee members is extended during the financial year 2018/2019 under council resolution M18/19-04 from 04 January 2019 to end on 03 January 2021.
-The vacant post of one (01) member Mr. M.G Mathabathe whose term was not extended due to that they had served in the Audit Committee consecutively for six years was re-advertised.
+The Audit Committee is comprising of five (05) members appointed for the period of three (03) years with effect from January 2016.
 The Audit Committee reported to council on their activities and recommendations as required by the Audit Committee Charter and section 166 of the MFMA.
-For the year under review, Four (4) ordinary and Six (06) special audit committee meetings were held.
+For the year under review, four (4) ordinary and five (05) special Audit Committee meetings were held.